DISEASE/DISORDER:

 At different disease stages

 The decision of whether to pursue surgery plus rehabilitation or rehabilitation and bracing is based upon several factors, including the extent of associated damage to the knee and the patient’s willingness to modify his or her activities.
-Young and competitive athletes who wish to return to activities involving aggressive jumping, cut/pivot or deceleration movements and patients with meniscal tears amenable to repair usually pursue surgical reconstruction.
+Young and competitive athletes who wish to return to activities involving aggressive jumping, cut/pivot, or deceleration movements and patients with meniscal tears amenable to repair usually pursue surgical reconstruction.
 Individuals not involved in “at risk” movement patterns can typically maintain knee stability with rehabilitation alone.

-Post operative rehabilitation programs should focus on early weight bearing, reducing pain and swelling, improving range of motion and quadriceps activation in the acute phase.
-The recovery phase should emphasize strengthening programs with closed and open kinetic chain exercises, neuromuscular control, and balance/proprioceptive exercises The functional phase integrates advanced strengthening exercises and sports specific training 26.
-Return to play decisions (RTP) are based on physical findings on examination, physical readiness (assessed by isokinetic testing and hop tests) as well as psychological readiness 7.
+Post operative rehabilitation programs should focus on early weight bearing, reducing pain and swelling, and improving range of motion and quadriceps activation in the acute phase.
+Modalities recommended in this phase include cryotherapy (to reduce pain and swelling) and neuromuscular electrical stimulation (to improve quadricep muscle activation)14.The recovery phase should emphasize strengthening programs with closed and open kinetic chain exercises, neuromuscular control, and balance/proprioceptive exercises.
+The functional phase integrates advanced strengthening exercises and sports specific training.23 Return-to-play decisions (RTP) are based on physical findings on examination, physical readiness (assessed by isokinetic testing and hop tests), as well as psychological readiness.5

 Coordination of care

 The treatment of ACL injury is multidisciplinary.
-A coordinated team of physiatrists, sports medicine specialists, orthopedic surgeons, physical therapists, athletic trainers, sports psychologists and exercise physiologists is essential to ensure optimal outcomes.
+A coordinated team of physiatrists, sports medicine specialists, orthopedic surgeons, physical therapists, athletic trainers, sports psychologists, and exercise physiologists is essential to ensure optimal outcomes.

 Patient & family education